glenlong/wedding/src/content/posts/best-man-speech/prompts.md

 ---
 title: "6 Best Man Speech Prompts to Get You Started"
 nav_title: "Prompts"
-description: "Get the ball rolling with your best man speech by using these handy prompts to help you generate some quality ideas."
+description: "Get the ball rolling with your Best Man speech by using these handy prompts to help you generate some quality ideas."
 date: 2024-03-27
 image: "/images/posts/best-man-speech-prompts.jpg"
 categories: ["Best Man Speech"]